hamishmaritz/MyLearnings/README.md

 Passing by value means you're giving a subprogram nothing but the contents of a variable.

 Passing by reference means you're giving it the whole variable.

+A great analogy is to imagine the object you are passing is a report and the function is a teacher.

+If you pass by value, you'd be giving your teacher a copy of your report.
+They would make edits, markup the paper, and assign you a grade.
+All this happens without your copy ever being touched.
+Passing by reference is only having one copy of the report and turning that in.
+When you get it back, it will be marked up and in a different state than when you last saw it.

+**Further In Depth**:

+A class is actually pass by value.
+The value it passes is essentially a pointer.
+A pointer is a value that represents a location in memory.
+When you modify a normal parameter in a function with the assign operator =, youre only changing the value of that parameter - not the original object that was passed through.
+But when you access the object with a dot, like so: someParamaterInAFunction.SomeProperty, youre actually using the pointer value to get the information from the location in memory it points to.

 **Pass by value:**
 * passes a copy of the parameter, even if it is very large